 Denmark: Danske Biografer / Danish Cinema

-Danske Biografer is a trade association for all cinemas in Denmark, from small to large multiplexes.
+Danske Biografer is a trade association for all cinemas in Denmark (and Greenland!), from small to large multiplexes.
 The association wishes to reflect these cinemas wishes and energy.
 The aim is to support and preserve the livelihood of as many cinemas as possible, and to increase the audience’s visit frequency.
 Danske Biografer wants to initiate and support initiatives and projects, and among other things, cooperation with other relevant institutions, such as the The Danish Distributors Association and the Danish Film Institute.
 Danske Biografer also wants to actively participate in relevant cultural activities and marketing projects to influence the development of the industry, both commercially and legislatively.
 It is also the association’s desire to influence all film stakeholders to better understand our product and our business position and place in the cultural whole.

 UNIC speaks on behalf of the majority of cinema operators in Europe and represents more than 33,000 screens and over one billion admissions per year.
 Our members include national exhibitors’ associations and cinema operators, representing cinema sites of all sizes and locations.
 Cinemas add significant value to Europe’s cultural life and promote cultural diversity.
 They provide local areas with a valued community resource, a trusted and much-used meeting place for a broad range of local people.
 Many cinemas provide access not just to arthouse and other specialised films, but also to other artistic disciplines and creative opportunities.